About Golden-B-Bear Goldens

 All of our puppies come with:

 * AKC (limited) All puppies will be registered by breeder and (upon proof of spay/neuter) your AKC papers will then be sent to you.

 All new parents will be required to give the Parvo and Distemper Nosode treatment

 * stool checked and dewormed

-* 1 year guarantee ( for any genetic issue of hips, elbow or eyes) You can return puppy/dog for a full refund or a new puppy will be given from our next available litter.
-Guarantee is only good on pups who are kept on a raw diet, and owner follow breeders protocol on vaccinations and holistic ways.
+* 1 year guarantee ( for any genetic issue of hips, elbow or eyes) up to cost of a new puppy; Guarantee is only good on pups who are kept on a raw diet, and owner follows breeder's protocol on vaccinations and holistic ways.
 Vet records must show proof of a natural rearing.

 * Lifetime breeder support

 * Copies of Parents Clearances and photos will be in puppy folder